milanaveed/milanaveed/README.md

 ## My past projects are as follows:

-🚢 [Battleship](https://github.com/milanaveed/cits3002-labs/tree/main/22756463_BEER) - Play my multithreaded two-player battleship game.
+🚢 [Battleship](https://github.com/milanaveed/cits3002-labs/tree/main/22756463_BEER) - Play my multithreaded two-player battleship game with a grade of HD.
 Thanks to Larry for his assistance in the lab :)

 📖 [NLP - ABSA Research](https://drive.google.com/file/d/1LDM0aTeyFniUW042YhCcsw_4O9wiMnvn/view?usp=sharing) - An Aspect-Based Sentiment Analysis research project in the Natural Language Processing unit, which featured a novel design, high model performance, and good representation.
+Received all three bonus marks for the assignment.

-🤖 [Machine Learning](https://github.com/milanaveed/cits5508/blob/main/assignment2/assig2_22756463.ipynb) - Assignment 2 of the CITS5508 Machine Learning unit.
+🤖 [Machine Learning](https://github.com/milanaveed/cits5508/blob/main/assignment2/assig2_22756463.ipynb) - Assignment 2 of the CITS5508 Machine Learning unit with a grade of 96%.
 No use of AI-powered tools such as GitHub Copilot and ChatGPT.

 🍄 [AI & Super Mario Bros](https://github.com/milanaveed/cits3001_project) - Implementation of unsupervised machine learning (reinforcement learning using Stable Baselines and PyTorch).